Material Measurement Units for a Circular Economy: Foundations through a Review: Discussion

 \subsection{Challenges}

 The design of a material stock monitoring system that accurately and in real-time gives the types, masses and positions of materials in a target area involves multiple challenges.
 In general, our recommendation is to begin working on single devices and then connect multiple units only when the material measurements are of satisfactory accuracy.
-This size-increasing rationale is indeed followed in writing Section \ref{sec:Solution}: from material recognition, which is Component 1 of an MMU unit, we then add the object recognition, the volume estimation and, at the very end, the idea of networked units that send material stock information to a central data collector.
+This size-increasing rationale is indeed followed in writing Subsections \ref{sub:OnMaterials}, \ref{sub:OnFood} and \ref{sub:SensorNetwork} with that order: from material recognition, which is Component 1 of an MMU unit, we then add the object recognition, the volume estimation and, at the very end, the idea of networked units that send material stock information to a central data collector.
 A two-task learning process for both object and material recognition can be guided by previous works on food computing \cite{chen2016deep,chen2020study}, whereas how to design a three-task learning process that involves also mass estimation is an open question.
 A first prototype of such a multi-component vision system is proposed in \cite{meyers2015im2calories} for food computing, but, as pointed out by the authors, there are many challenges for computer vision researchers especially when it comes to implementing the system on small devices such as smartphones.
 Some examples of these challenges are recognition of the material considering small regions of the image (i.e. fine-grained recognition), recognition considering images taken in the open world rather than in a laboratory setting, depth estimation from a single RGB image and minimization of latency for real-time applications.
 The challenges for computing accurate material measurements are in computer vision, which is currently a very active and advancing research topic as it is one of the main areas of application of deep learning.
 At the same time, edge computing research \cite{chen2019deep} should proceed to permit the implementation of high performance vision systems on small devices.
 In this way, an MMU could easily run on a smart bin, a smart truck and a smartphone.
 Once the vision algorithm of single units is able to provide reliable material measurements, the main challenges will be in the network communication system to transfer the measurements in real-time from different nodes.
-Along with the size-increasing rationale described above, another way to begin is by prioritizing critical materials, where the precise definition of ``critical'' may depend on the region or country of interest.
-For example, municipal electronic waste or electronic devices kept in private houses and no longer in use (e.g. due to being faulty or out of fashion), are a valuable source of rare Earth elements.
-Hence, first prototypes of MMU may focus on electrical and electronic items to improve the management of these critical non-renewable resources.